 Each workshop is custom-created, and time frames vary according to the venue and the requests of our host organizations.
 Some of our workshops begin on Friday evening and continue through Sunday afternoon, while others take place on one day only, and others may be only 2-4 hours long.

-Here is a general overview of the basic processes and elements that you might experience in one of our workshops.
-Although there are slight variations, the basic idea is always the same:
+Here is a general overview of the basic processes that you might experience in one of our workshops.
+Although there are variations, this is the basic template...

 WHAT YOU WILL EXPERIENCE AT ONE OF OUR WORKSHOPS